Skip to navigation Skip to content

 • Eligibility for a MOB Health Care Card ceases immediately on departure as they no longer meet the qualification criteria

-• If the customer was being paid any add-ons such as Rent Assistance (RA), they will also cease on departure from Australia
+• If they were being paid any add-ons such as Rent Assistance (RA), they will also cease on departure from Australia

 4